 Georgia minimum wage laws do not apply to the following types of employers:

-Per the Fair Labor Standards Act, employers in Georgia must pay their employees who receive tips a minimum wage of $2.13 per hour.
+Per the Fair Labor Standards Act, employers in Georgia must pay employees receiving tips a minimum wage of $2.13 per hour.

 The employer can take a tip credit of $5.12 per hour to make up the difference between the tipped employee’s hourly wage rate and the minimum wage.
 If the tipped employee makes the minimum wage of $7.25 per hour in tips, the employer does not have to pay the employee the difference.

-Under Section 6(g) of the Fair Labor Standards Act, Employees under the age of 20 may receive any wage rate above $4.25 per hour for a limited period of 90 days after they are employed.
+Under Section 6(g) of the Fair Labor Standards Act, Employees under the age of 20 may receive any wage rate above $4.25 per hour for a limited period of 90 days after he or she is employed.

 In compliance with the Fair Labor Standards Act and Georgia labor laws, employers must visibly display a Georgia minimum wage poster, as well as other state and federal labor law posters, in a conspicuous location that all employees have access to.